videolan/vlc-unity/README.md

 The recommended way to install the VLC for Unity plugin is through the [Unity Store](https://assetstore.unity.com/packages/tools/video/vlc-for-unity-windows-133979).
 This also ensures you get commercial support with your build.

+## Support

+Support is provided for paying customers only (i.e. users that installed the plugin from the [Unity Store](https://assetstore.unity.com/packages/tools/video/vlc-for-unity-windows-133979)).

 ## Building

 ### Windows